noteflakes/pmts/README.md

 PMTS delivers many of the benefits of using tools such as TimeScaleDB or CitusDB on a stock PostgreSQL setup.
 PMTS has been employed successfuly in a 1TB production database with hundreds of tables and billions of time-series records.

-## FAQ

-**Q:** What is a time series table?

-**A:** For PMTS, any table that includes a `stamp` column, of type `timestamp` or `timestamptz`.

-**Q:** Why should I partition (or shard) my time series tables?

-**A:** Partitioning a table allows you to keep your tables to a manageable size and maintain a good insertion rate.
-It also makes it easier to get rid of old data by simply dropping partitions instead of deleting recores and then vacuuming.

-**Q:** How does partitioning work?

-**A:** For each partitioned table, PMTS maintains a list of partitions and installs an insert trigger that will insert each record into the correct partition according to the time stamp.
-Partition tables are created using PostgreSQL's table inheritance mechanism.
-That way, the query planner will automatically include and exclude partition tables according to the time range specified for the query.

-**Q:** What versions of PostgreSQL can be used with PMTS?

-**A:** PMTS has been developed and used on PostgreSQL 9.6.
-It will most probably not work with anything before 9.0.

-**Q:** How do I install it?

-**A:** Simply download `pmts.sql` and load into your database using `psql`:

-    $ psql -f pmts.sql

-**Q:** Does PMTS work in AWS RDS?

-**A:** Yes.

-**Q:** Do I need to install anything besides PostgreSQL for PMTS to work?

-**A:** No.

 ## Getting Started

 After installing PMTS, create a sample table and start working with it.